K1S0/Casper-The-Friendly-Hackathon-/README.md

 <hr width="10%">
 <h4>2- Writing a Casper smart contract</h4>

-We will follow the tutorial entitled "A contract Tutorial" which will allow us to familiarize ourselves with the process of deploying and using a contract on Testnet, a local test network.
-And then we will write a smart contract called the counter contract.
+We will follow the tutorial entitled "A contract Tutorial" which will allow us to familiarize ourselves with the process of deploying and using a contract on a local test network.
+And then we will write a smart contract called the counter contract, it will be deployed and tested by incrementing it twice.

 https://user-images.githubusercontent.com/87818241/134003051-77a40f2a-9878-458b-bc61-5b7efe444f28.mp4